lonalore/simpletest/README.md

 SimpleTest
 ==========

 e107 (v2) plugin - Provides a framework for unit and functional testing.

-> This plugin is under active development!
-Please do not use it!
+This plugin is modeled after the [SimpleTest PHP library](http://simpletest.sourceforge.net/)

 ## SimpleTest Testing tutorial